ChurchApps/AskApi/config/instructions/createWebpage.md

 6. **Use** appropriate element types based on the content described
 7. **Escape all JSON strings properly** (use \" for quotes, \n for newlines, \\ for backslashes)
 8. **Return ONLY the JSON object** - your entire response should be parseable by JSON.parse()

+## Design Guide

+1. Build out the full content you would expect to see in a production church website.
+Don't just generate the bare minimum.
+2. Follow the styling you would expect to see at a medium size church.

 **FINAL REMINDER**: Your response must start with { and end with }.
 Nothing else.